-Reply to the email where you sent the video and this time, keep things very short.
+Reply to the email where you sent the video and keep things very short this time.
 The goal is to get them to watch the video.
 Could be as short as, “What do you think?” or “Would love your feedback on the video I made you below!”.

 Remote Prospecting Play – Day 6

-Call again—if you connected the first time, review your notes carefully and pick up where you left off, or pick up referencing the thing they said they’d go check on, or the meeting they “had to run to.”
+Call again—if you connected the first time, review your notes carefully, pick up where you left off, or pick up referencing the thing they said they’d go check on or the meeting they “had to run to.”
 Keep it natural and conversational.
 The goal here is to convince them to schedule a longer call, though if they want to talk through it now, which is sometimes the case, have your notes ready and go for it.

-If you don’t get through, leave another voicemail, once again referencing the email you sent them.
+If you don’t get through, leave another voicemail again referencing the email you sent them.

 Direct Mail or Virtual Gift

-While you might skip or replace this step for leads who aren’t a top priority, a direct mail or virtual gift touch can be very impactful for key accounts that you know fit your ideal customer profile.
+While you might skip or replace this step for leads who aren’t a top priority, a direct mail or virtual gift touch can be very impactful for account-based selling efforts to hit key accounts.
 Like a video, the handwritten letter or gift is a mark of authenticity and reminds them they’re dealing with a real person who has something important to tell them.
 Keep it very short, with a clear call to action.

 Remote Prospecting Play – Day 9